 Pulitzer Prize finalist Amy Herzog and two-time Obie-winning director Anne Kauffman return to NYTW with MARY JANE.
 During a rain-drenched summer in New York City, an indefatigable single mother navigates the mundane, shattering and sublime aspects of caring for a chronically sick child.

 Shaun and Abigail Bengson's HUNDRED DAYS unleashes an exhilarating and raw story about embracing uncertainty, taking a leap, and loving as if you only had a hundred days to live.

 Balancing the high expectations of the previous generation, the doctrines of their Muslim community, and the demands of secular Western culture, Azeem Bhatti and his wife Saima struggle to straddle the gap between their Pakistani heritage and their British upbringing.

-On the heels of her acclaimed production of Hadestown on our stage and her Broadway debut with Natasha, Pierre & the Great Comet of 1812, three-time Obie Award winner Rachel Chavkin returns to NYTW with Caryl Churchill's incisive drama LIGHT SHINING IN BUCKINGHAMSHIRE.
+Tony Award nominee and three-time Obie Award winner Rachel Chavkin returns to NYTW with Caryl Churchill's incisive drama LIGHT SHINING IN BUCKINGHAMSHIRE.
 In 1647 England, power is shifting and, amid the chaos and confusion, revolutionaries across the country are dreaming of a new future.

-In the heat of summer in 1813, Louisiana passed from France to the United States.
-On the eve of the transfer, in a house in mourning, freedom hangs in the balance for a steely widow and her three eligible daughters, all free women of color.
-Inspired by Federico García Lorca's The House of Bernarda Alba, Marcus Gardley's lyrical, nuanced play, THE HOUSE THAT WILL NOT STAND, is directed by Obie Award winner Lileana Blain-Cruz.
+In the heat of summer in 1813, Louisiana passed from France to the US.
+On the eve of the transfer, freedom hangs in the balance for a steely widow and her three eligible daughters, all free women of color.
+Inspired by Federico García Lorca's The House of Bernarda Alba, Marcus Gardley's lyrical, nuanced play is directed by Obie winner Lileana Blain-Cruz.